amazon-archives/aws-robomaker-sample-application-deepracer/README.md

 ![deepracer-hard-track-world.jpg](docs/images/deepracer-hard-track-world.jpg)

 ## Requirements

-- ROS Kinetic / Melodic (optional) - To run the simulation locally.
-Other distributions of ROS may work, however they have not been tested
+- ROS Dashing - To run the simulation locally (other distributions of ROS may work, but they have not been tested)
 - Gazebo (optional) - To run the simulation locally
 - An AWS S3 bucket - To store the trained reinforcement learning model
 - AWS RoboMaker - To run the simulation and to deploy the trained model to the robot

 ## AWS Account Setup

 ### AWS Credentials

 You will need to create an AWS Account and configure the credentials to be able to communicate with AWS services.
 You may find [AWS Configuration and Credential Files](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html) helpful.

 ### AWS Permissions